-Example: 1.2 for an error of 1.2 metres
+Example: 1.2 for a fixed uncertainty of 1.2 metres

-• The maximum of the one-dimensional error.
+• The maximum of the one-dimensional error (for vertical) or two-dimensional error (for horizontal).
 The error is assumed to be positive and negative.
 The plus/minus character must not be encoded.

-28.23 Uncertainty variable
+28.22 uncertainty variable factor

-Uncertainty variable: IHO Definition: The best estimate of the variable vertical accuracy component for depths, heights, vertical distances and vertical clearances.
+Uncertainty variable factor: IHO Definition: The factor to be applied to the variable component of an uncertainty equation so as to provide the best estimate of the variable horizontal or vertical accuracy component for positions, depths, heights, vertical distances and vertical clearances.